Discrete signature tensors for persistence landscapes: Introduction

 which first associates to a barcode $B \in \BBar$ the time-series $\underline{\bold{x}}^B=\{\bold{x}_1,\ldots, \bold{x}_n\} \in \TS(V)$ of critical points of the persistence landscape $\lambda^B \in \BV(V)$ of the barcode, and then the discrete signature tensor $\Sigma(\underline{\bold{x}}^B)\in \T((\mathscr{V}))$ of the time-series (cf. Sec.\ \ref{sec:discrete section} for precise definitions).
 The map $\BV(V)\rightarrow \TS(V)$ restricted to persistence landscapes is \textquotedblleft canonical\textquotedblright, since persistence landscapes are completely determined by their critical points.
 Of course, this method may generalise to other path embeddings.\\ We choose the landscape embedding and the discrete signature due to their {\em stability} properties and their {\em discriminative} powers.
 Indeed, the landscape embedding $\iota_{\LS}$ is stable, unlike other embeddings, and injective (cf.\ \cite[Sec.\ 3.4]{Chevyrev_2020}).
 However, the discriminative power of $\iota_{\LS}$ gets lost in the feature map $\Phi_{\LS}$, since Chen signature tensors are invariant under tree-like equivalence of paths.
 We address this by taking a discrete approach, given the discrete nature of the output of persistent homology, and the availability of the software FRUITS (Feature Extraction Using Iterated Sums) proposed in \cite{diehl2024fruits} for efficiently implementing discrete signatures.
 We show that discrete signature tensors distinguish among tree-like equivalent landscapes, implying that the DLFM $\Phi_I$ is more descriptive than $\Phi_{\LS}$.
 Alternatively, one may solve the non-injectivity of $\Phi_{\LS}$ by adding a time parameter to $\iota_{\LS}$, but we expect this would have computational limitations. \\ We start our analysis of the discrete feature map $\Phi_I$ by first studying the injectivity of the discrete signature map $\Sigma: \TS(V)\rightarrow \T((\mathscr{V}))$.
 Such a map is a monoid homomorphism with respect to the shifted-concatenation (cf.\ equation \eqref{def:concatenation time-series}) of time-series, and the tensor product of discrete signature tensors.
 The discrete signature map is known \cite{diehl2020timewarping} to be invariant under time-warping and time-translation equivalence $\sim_{twt}$.
 We prove that this equivalence uniquely determines the (monoidal) kernel of $\Sigma$.
+This result appeared in \cite[Theorem 3.15]{diehl2022tropical} and we fill the gap in their proof from one-dimensional to higher-dimensional time-series.

 \begin{theorem_intro}[cf.\ Theorem \ref{thm:uniqueness up to time-warping}] Any two time-series $\underline{\bold{x}},\underline{\bold{y}} \in \TS(V)$ have the same discrete signature $\Sigma(\underline{\bold{x}}) = \Sigma(\underline{\bold{y}})$ if and only if $\underline{\bold{x}} \sim_{twt} \underline{\bold{y}}$.
 In particular, the quotient map $\TS(V)/_{\sim_{twt}} \hookrightarrow \T((\mathscr{V}))$ is injective. \end{theorem_intro}